DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

 \subsection{Goal Image Generation}

-Our method relies on the ability to generate images of natural and human-like arrangements, given their text descriptions.
+We wish to generate images of natural and human-like arrangements, given their text descriptions.
 To this end, we exploit recent advances in text-to-image generation and web-scale diffusion models, by using the publicly-available DALL-E 2 \cite{dalle2} model from OpenAI.
-This has been trained on a vast number of image-caption pairs from the Web, and represents the conditional distribution $p_\theta(I_G |y, I_M)$.
-Here, $I_G$ is an image generated by the model, $\ell$ is a text prompt, and $I_M$ is an image mask that can be used to prevent the model from changing the values of certain pixels in the image.
-A large portion of distribution $p_\theta$ represents images with scenes arranged by humans in a natural and usable way.
-Therefore, by sampling from this distribution, we can generate images representing our desired scenes and realise the arrangements by moving objects to the same poses as in the generated images.
-Additionally, the ability to condition this distribution on an image mask $I_M$ allows us to address scenarios where not all objects in the scene need to be, or can be, moved by the robot.
+This has been trained on a vast number of image-caption pairs from the Web, and represents the conditional distribution $p_\theta(I_G |\ell, I_M)$.
+Here, $I_G$ is an image generated by the model, $\ell$ is a text prompt, and $I_M$ is an image mask that can be used to prevent the model from changing the values of certain pixels.
+Distribution $p_\theta$ includes many images with scenes arranged by humans in a natural and usable way.
+Therefore, by sampling from this distribution, we can generate images depicting human-like arrangements and create those arrangements in the real world by moving objects to the same poses as in the generated images.
+The ability to condition this distribution on an image mask $I_M$ lets us handle cases where some objects in the scene should not be moved by the robot.